yaseenkady/tree.pro/README.md

 ## Principle

-Avoid abbreviation
+Avoid abbreviations.

-Use medical terms
+Use medical terms.

-Write causally and logically
+Write causally and logically.

 ### Wording

+Use `[0-9]`s.

 `decreased` and `increased`: :arrow_down: and :arrow_up: in :bust_in_silhouette: